TaktikalPublic/docs/docs/portal/introduction.md

 slug: '/portal'
 ---

-The Portal is the entry for all of Taktikal's services and user & account management.
+The [Portal](https://app.taktikal.is) is the entry point for all of Taktikal's solutions as well as where user & account management takes place.

 ## Drop & Sign

-Drop & Sign is used to send documents for signing.
+Drop & Sign is Taktikal’s solution for digital signing.
+Any type of PDF document can be uploaded and sent to one or more recipients to request their signature.

 See [Drop & Sign](/docs/drop-and-sign) for detailed description